Chicharrón: Puerto Rico

+Serbia

+In Serbia they are called čvarci.
+Usually made during the slaughter of pigs for the winter.
+Usually cooked with milk and lard to give them a nice gold color after they have been pressed through a pressure sift to make them have the texture of chips.

 United States

 US-style pork rinds are usually made from pig skin and fat without meat.
 They are commonly seasoned and sold in plastic bags, like corn and potato chips as a "junk food" item.
 Some brands in the Southwest use the Spanish term chicharrones, and Mexican-style chicharrón dishes are available in many Mexican and Southwestern restaurants in the region.
 In the Deep South, traditional home-cooked pork rinds are called cracklings or (colloquially) cracklins.
 They are made in a two-step process: the pork skin is first rendered and dried, and then fried and puffed.

 In New Mexico, the term is often taken to mean just fried pork fat, sometimes with incidental bits of lean meat.
+Similar to the Mexican chicharrón, its use in New Mexican cuisine is most commonly in bean burritos with chopped New Mexico chile.
+It is colloquially prepared by frying in a disco, a wok-like pan made from a repurposed tractor disc blade.